-The death certificate that Brody is typing for the first victim states that her death occurred at 11:50PM, but the sun was obviously shining when she entered the water.
+The police report that Brody is typing for the first victim states that her death occurred at 11:50PM, but the sun was obviously shining when she entered the water.
 Also, the time of discovery of the body is stated as 10:20PM, but it is obviously the next morning when her body is discovered (Brody had just gotten out of bed when he received the phone call at home).

 As the shark passes the Orca and Chief Brody fires his gun at it, the second gun shot can be seen hitting the water before the gun fires it.
 It happens immediately following the cut after the first gunshot.